smeredith/smeredith.github.io/_posts/2016-10-22-freebsd-dell-inspiron-e1505-laptop.md

 ## Performance

 Performance is surprisingly good.
-Booting talkes longer than it does on Windows.
+Booting takes longer than it does on Windows.
 YouTube in HD is a weak point: the machine has difficulty keeping up.
 But is no different than how the machine behaves with Windows installed.
 I think the CPU just isn't fast enough.